 Once your filed petition is accepted, your creditors will be notified.
 You will then be appointed a trustee, a government employee who oversees your particular case.
 Your trustee will set up a meeting with your creditors, which usually takes place 3-6 weeks later.
 At this meeting, your trustee will ask questions about your debts, and you will be sworn to answer them honestly.
 Your trustee will then lay out the specific consequences of declaring bankruptcy at this meeting.

 Your creditors have 60 to 90 days after the meeting to submit any objections that must be addressed before your filing can continue.
 If there are no objections, you can proceed with your filing.
 For Chapter 7, this means you will start liquidating your assets to repay your creditors.
 For Chapter 13, you will have a confirmation hearing within 45 days of the creditor meeting to confirm your payment plan.
 After these steps for either filing, the judge will issue a discharge order to your creditors to halt any further requests for collection.

 Both Chapter 7 and Chapter 13 filings require you to complete a post-bankruptcy financial management course.
 This takes place 45 days after your creditors’ meeting for Chapter 7, and for Chapter 13, this session takes place the day before you make your final payment.
 You can take this course online, and it must be completed before your debts can be completely wiped away.

-Ultimately, deciding whether or not to file for bankruptcy requires an honest assessment of your financial situation.
+Bottom line: Ultimately, deciding whether or not to file for bankruptcy requires an honest assessment of your financial situation.
 Bankruptcy is a tedious process that can be emotionally and mentally draining, but you could easily make the same statements about living with debt.
 Lee explains, “I often tell my clients that bankruptcy is not the end.
 People can rebuild their credit a lot faster than they realize.”
 Bankruptcy is not an admittance of failure, nor is it a decision to make lightly.
-It is, however, a chance to restructure your finances and with a clean state so you can rebuild your credit and your peace of mind.
+It is, however, a chance to restructure your finances and start with a clean slate.